nagarajankarthik/machine-learning/src/neural_network/README.md

 , where $t$ is the bias term.

 The expressions for the upper bounds of $i$ and $j$ are explained at this [link](https://cs231n.github.io/convolutional-networks/).
-The padding for $\mathbf{I}$ was ignored in the above equation.
 Back-propagation of the loss through convolutional layers is an important issue that must be considered when when implementing such functionality.
 The remainder of this section will show that the backward pass through a convolutional layer can itself be implemented as a convolution.

+Although not included in the above equation, the current implementation of convolution allows for zero padding to be applied to the convolution input $\mathbf{I}(iS + a, jS + b)$ and dilation of the convolution kernel during the forward pass.
+The method of handling these two scenarios during the backward pass is explained in a subsequent section.

 The backward pass through a convolutional layer calculates the partial derivatives $\frac{\partial L}{\partial I(x, y)}$ for all $0 \le x < W$ and $0 \le y < H$, where $L$ is the magnitude of the loss.
 First note that